 Monthly Menu Planner

-This menu planner is great for longer-term planning.
-It contains lists for main dishes and side dishes and has the same type of drop-down list selection as the weekly meal planner above.
+This spreadsheet is great for longer-term planning.
+It contains lists for main dishes and side dishes and has the same type of drop-down list selection as the weekly version.
 If you prefer to write your meals out by hand, this template works well for printing blank monthly menu planners.

 Important: When you change the month, only the dates change.
 The menu items stay the same.
 So, if you want to store different menus for different months, you'll need to create a copy of the Menu worksheet (and rename it to Jan, Feb, etc.).